Curves of Minimax Spirality: Reformulations and Maximum Principle

 We note that $\kappa(t) = \dot{\theta}(t)$.
 Suppose that the directions at the points $z_0$ and $z_f$ are denoted by the angles $\theta_0$ and $\theta_f$, respectively.
 The curvature minimizing problem~(P1), or equivalently Problem~(P), can then be re-written as a ({\em parametric}) {\em optimal control problem}, where the objective functional is the maximum spirality, namely $b$ is the {\em parameter}, $x$, $y$, $\theta$ and $\kappa$ are the {\em state variables}, and $u$ is the {\em control variable}\,:

 Here, $|\kappa(t)| \le a$ can equivalently be written as $\kappa(t) - a \le 0$ and $-\kappa(t) - a \le 0$ which constitute the (smooth) {\em state constraints} of the problem.

 In what follows, we study the optimality conditions for a re-formulation of Problem~(Pc) in a classical form.
 Let us redefine the control variable such that $u(t) := \beta(t)\,v(t)$, where $\beta(t) := b$ and so $\dot{\beta}(t) := 0$, for a.e. $t\in[0,t_f]$.
+Here, the constant function $\beta$ is introduced in order to make the optimal control problem a rather standard one, without a parameter constraining the control, to which standard (non-parametric) formulations of the maximum principle are applicable.
 Problem~(Pc), or equivalently Problem~(P), can then be re-written as the following {\em state- and control-constrained optimal control problem}\,: